-- 23. Whether repairs are initial repairs will be a question of fact in each case.
+- 28. Whether repairs are essential initial repairs will be a question of fact in each case.
 The answer is not simply the product of applying a temporal test comparing the date of acquisition with the date when expenditure was incurred.
 This means a "recently" acquired asset is not one defined in terms of whether the repairs are made within some set period following acquisition.
-Nor is it necessarily the case that an initial repair is the first repair made to a recently acquired asset. - 24.
-However, the shorter the time between purchasing the asset and undertaking repairs, the stronger is the inference that the repairs were needed to restore and maintain the asset's relevant functionality to enable the taxpayer's intended use.
+Nor is it necessarily the case that an initial repair is the first repair made to a recently acquired asset. - 29.
+However, the shorter the time between purchasing the asset and undertaking repairs, the stronger is the inference that the repairs were essential to restore and maintain the asset's relevant functionality to enable the taxpayer's intended use.
+Conversely, the longer the time between purchasing the asset and undertaking the repair, the less likely essential initial repairs will arise.
+For example, in the Australian Administrative Appeals Tribunal Case W93, Senior Member PM Roach considered repairs carried out some 15 years after acquisition and intense use by the taxpayer were "hardly appropriately described as initial repairs".